Drunk driving in the United States: Traffic collisions, injuries and fatalities

 The risk of having a traffic collision increases with a higher BAC.

 The National Highway Traffic Safety Administration (NHTSA) estimates that about 18,000 people died in 2006 from alcohol-related collisions, representing 40% of total traffic deaths in the US.
 Over the decade 2001–2010, this rate showed only a 3% variation, and no trend.

 Drivers with a BAC of 0.10% are 6 to 12 times more likely to get into a fatal collision or injury than drivers without positive blood alcohol.
 The NHTSA states 275,000 were injured in alcohol-related collisions in 2003.
 Approximately 60% of the BAC values for motor vehicle collisions are missing or unknown.
 To analyze what they believe is the complete data, statisticians estimate BAC information.

 The NHTSA defines fatal collisions as "alcohol-related" if they believe the driver, a passenger, or non-motorist (such as a pedestrian or pedal cyclist) had a blood alcohol content (BAC) of 0.01% or greater.
 The NHTSA defines nonfatal collisions as alcohol-related if the crash report indicates evidence of alcohol present, even if no driver or occupant was tested for alcohol.
 The NHTSA specifically notes that alcohol-related does not necessarily mean a driver or non-occupant was tested for alcohol and that the term does not indicate a collision or fatality was caused by the presence of alcohol.
-If anyone involved in the crash (even a passenger) has a BAC of 0.01% or greater, then the NTHSA classifies the crash as alcohol-related.
+If anyone involved in the crash (even a passenger) has a BAC of 0.01% or greater, then the NHTSA classifies the crash as alcohol-related.
 Alcohol-related injuries were estimated at 275,000 in 2003.

 According to NTSB, 100,000 people have died in alcohol-impaired driving crashes between the NTSB issued its 2013 Reaching Zero report and 2022.